garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

   theme_minimal()
 {% endhighlight %}

 We save the model so we can reuse it or share it.
-Download mine here.
+Download my trained model [here.](/images/modelNNet.h5)

 {% highlight r %}
 save_model_hdf5(model.best, "/home/nacho/Drugs/BestModelNN.h5")